qodize/Test/ReadMe.md

     "name": "some product",
 	"description": "Lorem ipsum dolor sit amet",
 	"params": {
-		"param1": "some parameter",
-		"param2": "other parameter"
+		"some parameter": "lorem ipsum",
+		"other parameter": "ipsum lorem",
+		"and one more parameter": "one more"
 	}
 }'
 127.0.0.1:8000/api/products/